 The current high levels of air pollution have been caused by Saharan dust along with a mist of toxic air which has mixed with other pollutants from Europe on route to the UK.

-A map showing levels of pollution forecast for Wednesday A Defra spokeswoman said: "The high level of air pollution this week is due to a combination of local emissions, light winds, pollution from the continent and dust blown over from the Sahara."
+A Defra spokeswoman said: "The high level of air pollution this week is due to a combination of local emissions, light winds, pollution from the continent and dust blown over from the Sahara."

 The elevated pollution levels have been caused by dust blown up from the Saharan desert combined with pollutants in the continental air flow.